 Biography

 Anji is a graduate of Pacific University in Forest Grove, Oregon with a double major in Psychology/Social Work.
-She earned her Master’s Degree in Social Work from Eastern Washington University and is a Licensed Social Worker with experience in both the public and non-profit sectors.
-Anji currently works for Snohomish County as a Behavioral Health supervisor in the Human Services Department, overseeing innovative programs that bring law enforcement, corrections, behavioral health and housing systems together to address service gaps throughout Snohomish County.
+She earned her master’s degree in social work from Eastern Washington University and is a Licensed Social Worker with experience in both the public and non-profit sectors.
+Anji currently works for Snohomish County as a Behavioral Health Supervisor in the Human Services Department, overseeing innovative programs that bring law enforcement, corrections, behavioral health and housing systems together to address service gaps throughout Snohomish County.

 Anji spends her free time with her husband and family cooking delicious meals and discovering new restaurants, playing card and board games, and finding new ways to enjoy Lake Stevens and the Pacific Northwest.